ropensci/ckanr/cran-comments.md

 ## Test environments

-* local macOS install, R 4.0.3 Patched
+* local macOS install, R 4.2.2
-* ubuntu 14.04 (on github actions), R 4.0.3
+* ubuntu 22.04 (on github actions), R devel
-* win-builder (devel and release)
+* win-builder

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

+Maintainer: 'Francisco Alves <fjunior.alves.oliveira@gmail.com>'

+New maintainer:
+  Francisco Alves <fjunior.alves.oliveira@gmail.com>
+Old maintainer(s):
+  Scott Chamberlain <myrmecocystus@gmail.com>

 ## Reverse dependencies

-* I have run R CMD check on the 2 reverse dependencies.
-Summary at <https://github.com/ropensci/rgbif/blob/master/revdep/README.md>.
-No problems were found related to this package.
+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 --------

-This version adds a new function, a few functions gain a new parameter, and many minor fixes.
+This version addresses notes and warnings from CRAN package check results (which should be corrected before 2023-03-22 per request).
+There is also a change in package maintainer and minor improvements and bug fixes.

 Thanks very much,
-Scott Chamberlain
+Francisco Alves